 This appetite creates demand, which creates change and new opportunities:

-• Incumbent brands are innovating and iterating, now entering the second, third, and fourth generation of their hardware and software solutions.
+- Incumbent brands are innovating and iterating, now entering the second, third, and fourth generation of their hardware and software solutions.
 Increasingly later-generation products are incorporating newer and better technology at the edge (radios and processors) which makes devices faster, smarter, and easier to use, and provides a better all-around experience.

-• Startups are showcasing innovative and unique approaches, and their “art of the possible” inspires even more innovation from their peers.
+- Startups are showcasing innovative and unique approaches, and their “art of the possible” inspires even more innovation from their peers.

-• Mega-tech entrants, like Amazon and Google, are bringing new ideas, challenging the status quo and creating approachable home control via voice assistants.
+- Mega-tech entrants, like Amazon and Google, are bringing new ideas, challenging the status quo and creating approachable home control via voice assistants.

-• Cloud-based computing and well-defined APIs are helping companies work collaboratively, better, faster, and more purposefully; these alliances are easing barriers to integration, which will allow single-use smart products to create the smart home.
+- Cloud-based computing and well-defined APIs are helping companies work collaboratively, better, faster, and more purposefully; these alliances are easing barriers to integration, which will allow single-use smart products to create the smart home.

+- In the new construction market, home builders are realizing smart homes and media exposure provide differentiated marketing value, and those who cater to homeowner demand are realizing increased sales and margins.
 Getting to the last mile of a truly smart home is within reach, poised for widespread adoption and integration.
 Momentum is in the favor of smart homes, provided the IoT industry can deliver and solve for these six factors:

-want their home to be intuitive (it knows it is me); aware (it knows I am in the kitchen); reactive (it knows it’s dinner time and asks if I want to turn the oven on); empathetic (it knows I like to listen to my meditation app to relax when I get home); seamless (security system is disarmed when I walk up, the door locks behind me, lights turn on, and the temperature goes to 70 degrees); and adaptable (the home knew I was out of eggs, has permission to order them from the grocery store and deliver into my fridge, and notified me that my home was secured afterward).
+1) Value creation.
+The “cool factor” was fine when it was a single-use device on its own, but homeowners want use cases to drive real value when it comes to a smart home.
+They want their home to be intuitive (it knows it is me); aware (it knows I am in the kitchen); reactive (it knows it’s dinner time and asks if I want to turn the oven on); empathetic (it knows I like to listen to my meditation app to relax when I get home); seamless (security system is disarmed when I walk up, the door locks behind me, lights turn on, and the temperature goes to 70 degrees); and adaptable (the home knew I was out of eggs, has permission to order them from the grocery store and deliver into my fridge, and notified me that my home was secured afterward).
 That’s a smart home.
 That’s a smart home delivering value to a homeowner.
 The question is how quickly ecosystems can come together to deliver on this potential value.

-a reality is creating truly smart devices.
+2) Connected versus smart devices.
+In reality unlike the smart home described above most of the “smart” devices on the market are just connected.
+Step 1 in making the smart home a reality is creating truly smart devices.
 The current default design focuses more on how devices are controlled via an app, rather than how they work within ecosystems, and are controlled by third-party interfaces.
 As more computing power gets introduced to the devices themselves (also known as “the edge”) and combined with the power of the cloud, the result will be true smart devices.
 This will work itself out as innovation continues.
 It is a case of when, not if.
 It is just going to take time and effort.

 3) Trust and security.
 Consumers are weary of cyber-security attacks, hacking, and mismanagement of data; they demand smart home solutions be both secure and convenient.
 As the industry matures, the bar will be raised: First, by an increasing number of reputable brands and solutions that deliver consistently; second, by legislation and codes to govern responsible application of technology; and third, by homeowners who are more educated on how the products they bring into their homes protect them and their privacy (and how they can protect themselves).

-create use cases that homeowners rely on for daily living, the long-term adoption rate will be artificially limited.
+4) Inconsistent experiences.
+Consumer expectations are high, and they should be.
+Unless products work together and create use cases that homeowners rely on for daily living, the long-term adoption rate will be artificially limited.
 The good news is manufacturers recognize this, are working closely together and, when inconsistencies happen, are proactively and sometimes predicatively notifying, addressing, and fixing them.
 This part, frankly, is hard and will not be 100-percent avoidable.
 But we can design products with best practices, test them to find bugs in the lab versus in the field, have processes in place to address problems, and implement many more approaches reducing the likelihood of negative consumer experiences.

 5) Lack of standards, legacy technologies and purpose-built products.
 The desired utopia is one where the smart home has a standard operating system all devices work with and use to communicate.
 Unfortunately, it is not going to happen.
 What will happen is segmentation and narrowing of the many different protocols driven by mega-techs and the technology delivering the use case (e.g., Amazon, Google, etc.) and go-to- market strategies supporting the business case (e.g., Comcast, Alarm.com, etc.).
 In the end, the prevailing protocols are Wi-Fi, Bluetooth, Zigbee, and Z-wave.
 There will be others, but for the foreseeable future (which is dictated by the past primarily), this is what we have.